Heterogeneity-robust granular instruments: General model and main results

 \begin{theorem}[Asymptotic normality of RGIV] Impose Assumption \ref{ass:general}.
 The RGIV estimator is asymptotically normal

-for RGIV population weight matrix $W = \mathrm{diag}(\sigma_1^2 \sigma_2^2,\dots, \sigma_1^2 \sigma_n^2, \sigma_2 ^2\sigma_3^2,\dots, \sigma_{n-1}^2 \sigma_n^2)$, moment covariance matrix $\Sigma = \EE[g(\V{r}_t, \boldsymbol{ \phi}_0)g(\V{r}_t, \boldsymbol{ \phi}_0)']$ and $G = \EE[\nabla_{\phi} g(\V{r}_t, \boldsymbol{ \phi}_0)]$ as $T\to\infty$. \end{theorem} \begin{proof} See Appendix \ref{thm:gmm_asymptotic_normality_proof}. \end{proof}
+for RGIV population weight matrix $W = \mathrm{diag}(\frac{1}{\sigma_1^2 \sigma_2^2},\dots, \frac{1}{\sigma_1^2 \sigma_n^2}, \frac{1}{\sigma_2 ^2\sigma_3^2},\dots, \frac{1}{\sigma_{n-1}^2 \sigma_n^2})$, moment covariance matrix $\Sigma = \EE[g(\V{r}_t, \boldsymbol{ \phi}_0)g(\V{r}_t, \boldsymbol{ \phi}_0)']$ and $G = \EE[\nabla_{\boldsymbol{\phi}} g(\V{r}_t, \boldsymbol{ \phi}_0)]$ as $T\to\infty$. \end{theorem} \begin{proof} See Appendix \ref{thm:gmm_asymptotic_normality_proof}. \end{proof}

-\textsc{Remarks}. \begin{enumerate} \item The assumptions of granularity ($S_i > 0$) and non-zero shock variances ($\sigma_i^2 > 0$) guarantee that $G'WG$ is full rank.
-Intuitively, these conditions ensure that idiosyncratic shocks contribute to fluctuations in the endogenous variable $r_{St}$ and can be used as identifying variation.
-In this sense, granularity and non-zero shock variances can loosely be viewed as the corresponding ``relevance conditions'' for the RGIV setting.
+\alert{Granularity ($S_i > 0$) and non-zero shock variances can loosely be viewed as the corresponding ``relevance conditions'' for the RGIV setting.
+These two conditions help guarantee that $G'WG$ is full rank, ensuring that idiosyncratic shocks contribute to fluctuations in the endogenous variable $r_{St}$ and can be exploited as identifying variation.}